Skip to Main Content

 How does this study affect my child?

 Every childhood cancer survivor should receive long-term follow-up care.
-Through the St. Jude After Completion of Care clinic, your child will receive information and guidance for care after treatment.
+Through the St. Jude After Completion of Therapy clinic, your child will receive information and guidance for care after treatment.
 Please speak with your St. Jude doctor about specific guidelines that apply to your child.

 For more information